jkerai1/CLSID-Lookup/README.md

 Frustrated with not being able to find what applications use what corresponding CLSID , I made this as a nice lookup.
 Please feel free to fork and contribute missing CLSIDs

 ~~Use the python script and raw list to produce a list free of CLSID duplicates (but not application duplicates as same application might use multiple CLSIDs)~~
-Github Action will now auto resolve duplicates so need to run python locally!
+Github Action will now auto resolve duplicates so no need to run python locally!

 # Powershell Command Used:
 ```Get-ItemProperty -Path "HKLM:\SOFTWARE\Classes\CLSID\*"|select PSChildName,`(default`) |ft -auto *| clip```